spring-attic/spring-roo/bootstrap/readme.txt

   options or introducing escaped sequences, both of which are uncommon when using the TAB key to build the line.
 We're intending to revisit the shell parsing modules in due course and tidy this up.

-* Roo does not prevent you from creating package, entity, field or other members names which are reserved words.
-Please ensure you not only avoid Java keywords in such names, but also JPA, JDBC and SQL-related reserved words.
-For example, creating an 'Order' class would cause issues because 'ORDER' is a SQL reserved word.
-  You can still use an entity named 'Order', though, if you edit the resulting Order.java file and add @Table(name="T_ORDER") as a type- level annotation.

 * Only Hibernate is supported as a JPA provider, despite multiple JPA providers being shown.
 Issue reports have been logged the relevant